 25-50% of patients with acetabular dysplasia will develop early hip osteoarthritis if left untreated 1-6.

 Other complications include1-3:

-Acetabular dysplasia is characterized by a smaller weight-bearing surface than the normal acetabulum, which ultimately leads to increased contact stress and static overload due to under-coverage of the femoral head and to structural instability.
+Acetabular dysplasia is characterized by a smaller weight-bearing surface than the normal acetabulum, which ultimately leads to increased contact stress and static overload due to under-coverage of the femoral head and structural instability.
 This adds to cartilage and/or labral injury as well as damage to the joint capsule 1-3.

 Acetabular dysplasia might be the result of abnormal growth after treatment or missed developmental dysplasia of the hip during childhood, the etiology of which is multi-factorial in nature.
 It may be also due to other hip pathologies that have occurred during childhood as septic arthritis, trauma or Legg-Calve-Perthes disease ref.

 Acetabular dysplasia can be divided into different patterns concerning 3-D morphology.
 One grading scheme subdivides the acetabular dysplasia into the following patterns with lateral acetabular deficiency being constantly present 2: